wamutech/wamu-spec/papers/specification.md

 ## 7. Share Recovery {#share-recovery}

-Share recovery is only possible if the user's decentralized identity either survived or can be recovered after the disastrous event.
+Share recovery is only possible if the user's cryptographic identity either survived or can be recovered after the disastrous event.
 In either case, there are two options for share recovery depending on:

 - A quorum of honest parties surviving the disastrous event.